lewismc/iPReS/README.md

 #Project Website
 The project website can be located at - http://lewismc.github.io/iPReS/

+#Community Mailing List
+Please visit and subscribe to our [Google Group](https://groups.google.com/forum/#!forum/ipres-capstone) for all the project news.

 #Supported Product Translations
 We aim to support the following list of language translations: